 Ingredients: 1/2 a cucumber, 2 tbsp pure Aloe Vera gel, 2 drops lavender essential oil.
 Mix the ingredients in a blender and wait for it to dry completely before going to bed.

 9. MINIMIZE YOUR EXPOSURE TO CHLORINE

 Chlorinated water is your skin’s worst enemy, therefore, it’s crucial that you shower before and after going for a swim.
 By using a natural oil (like coconut, argan or my Baby Skin Tanning Oil) before going in the water, you will create a barrier on your skin and hair.
 Also, mixing some vitamin C with your shampoo and body wash helps neutralize chlorine.

-Super tasty and healthy homemade ice cream recipe, a fun activity you can do at home with your family.
+Recommended by Berna, preparing a super tasty and healthy homemade ice cream recipe, a fun activity you can do at home with your family!

 GLUTEN FREE (DAIRY FREE OPTION) ICE CREAM